WPNET/wp-push-pull/README.md

  A push/pull script for copying sites on a local server.

  Does not use SSH.

+ "LOCAL"  user: the user that will execute the `wp-pull` or `wp-push` script.
+ "REMOTE" user: the user that "owns" the other site that will be pulled from, or pushed to.

  **NOTE:** Use `wp-pull` in preference to `wp-push`, it requires less privileges and so is a bit safer.